Understanding Gold Purity: Hallmarks, Stamps, and Certifications

 What a Hallmark Actually Tells You

-A hallmark is a metal mark indicating declared purity and identifying details depending on local standards.
+A hallmark is a physical stamp indicating the declared purity and manufacturer identity according to local assay standards.

 Where to Look for Purity Marks